OpenDiS/OpenDiS/doc/code_structure/data_structure/disnetmanager_class.md

 ```
 Internally, `DisNetManager` performs the conversion between different network object types by invoking the `export_data()` / `import_data()` methods implemented in the core network classes.
 It also retains the type of the active network instance to minimize the number of conversion and memory transfer operations.
 See section [Graph Data Conversion](../../tutorials/frank_read_src/graph_data_conversion.md) for an example of how to convert between DisNet and ExaDiSNet objects.

+Core network classes [`DisNet`](disnet_class.md) from PyDiS and [`ExaDisNet`](exadisnet_class.md) from ExaDiS are the native data structures used to handle dislocation networks in OpenDiS.
+However, if desired, a user can use or implement its own data structure to interact with dislocation networks in OpenDiS, as long as the new data structure (or wrapper to it) adheres to the [DisNet_Base](https://github.com/OpenDiS/OpenDiS/blob/main/python/framework/disnet_base.py) specification class.

+### Accessing raw data

 The `DisNetManager` provides the `export_data()` method that returns the raw network data stored in a dictionary:
 ```python
 data = N.export_data()